HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 ### Phase 4: Security Hardening & Zero Trust Implementation
 The final phase focused on turning the edge routers into an enterprise-grade security perimeter:
 * **Access Control:** Implemented a strict *Default Deny* firewall policy, utilizing Role-Based Access Control to premit only essential traffic between specific VLANs.
 * **Intrusion Prevention:** Deployed Suricata IPS on the WAN edge.
-To make it work in a virtualized 'virtio' environment, I disabled Hardware Checksum Offloading and configurated Suricata in *Legacy Mode* with a custom Pass List.
+To make it work in a virtualized `virtio` environment, I disabled Hardware Checksum Offloading and configurated Suricata in *Legacy Mode* with a custom Pass List.
 * **Threat Intelligence:** Configured **pfBlockerNG** for Geo-blocking to instantly drop traffic from high-risk regions.
 * **Secure Management:** Set up an **OpenVPN** server with Public Key Infrastructure to ensure the firewalls could only be administrated via a secure, encrypted tunnel.